amzeratul/halley/README.md

 * Cross-platform: support as many platforms as possible
 * No legacy: don't bother supporting legacy systems, such as Windows XP or older Android/iOS devices
 * Rich tools: where possible, provide tools to assist in development and debugging
+* Support scripting in other languages, such as Lua

 ## Modules
 Halley is divided in a few sub-projects: